End Plastic Soup

 With a 98.9% majority, delegates voted overwhelmingly to support the resolution.
 The End Plastic Soup campaign calls for research and the development of solutions to prevent the detrimental environmental impact microplastic fibres are having on the environment.

-As a first step in the campaign, the NFWI has produced an action pack outlining the issue and how members can get involved:
+- As a first step in the campaign, the NFWI has produced an action pack outlining the issue and how members can get involved.
+Please download the action pack here

-Send our template letter to call on your MP and Welsh Assembly Member to raise awareness of the issue.
-Please let us know if you receive a response from your MP by emailing email@example.com
+- One of the actions involves sending our template letter to call on your MP and/or Welsh Assembly Member to raise awareness of the issue.
+Please let us know if you receive a response from your MP by emailing firstname.lastname@example.org

 Did you know?